 Chet joined Watsi on June 11th, 2015.
-Five years ago, Chet became the 1278th member to automatically support a new Watsi patient every month.
-Since then, 4,713 more people have become monthly donors!
-Chet's most recent donation traveled 8,500 miles to support Noah, a widowed father-of-five and a flower vendor from Kenya, to fund a surgery to repair his fractured femur.
+Five years ago, Chet joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Chet's most recent donation traveled 8,800 miles to support Havireak, a young man with disabilities from Cambodia, to fund treatment for a skin infection.

 Noah is a casual laborer from Kenya and a father of five.
 His wife passed away in December of 2019 but he is still grieving for her.
 He usually sells flowers in the streets of Nairobi with his sons, but because of the COVID-19 lockdown they have been at home struggling to even put food on the table.
 Noah fell and fractured his right femur on the 5th of July.
 He is in a lot of pain and cannot walk on his own.
 Fortunately, surgeons at our medical partner can help.
 On July 7th, Noah will undergo a fracture repair procedure, called an open reduction and internal fixation.
 This procedure will help him walk again and heal well.
 Now, our medical partner, African Mission Healthcare Foundation, is requesting $1,049 to fund this procedure.
 Noah shared, “I don’t know how I fell and I have no money or anyone to turn to for this treatment.
 My children depend on me.
 I plead for help so that I can be able to walk again and resume selling flowers to sustain my family.”